-# I added a map system.
-This lets me add another item for players to find (the map itself) and it can provide Super Metroid style hints for the player to search for hidden passages.
+# Added a map system.
+This lets me add another item for players to find (the map) and it can provide Super Metroid style hints for the player to search for hidden passages.

 # I might add a day-evening-night cycle to hint to the player that all NPC’s might have new things to say.
 Time progresses each time you acquire a new ability, which enables access to a new place, which unlocks new hints from characters about seeking those places.